Send the link below via email or IMCopy

 He relied on using scientific methods unlike early sociologists who performed "amateur observations"

-= how closely a person is influenced by, relates to, and feels connected to their group.
+how closely a person is influenced by, relates to, and feels connected to their group.
 Durkheim found lower rates of social integration leads to a higher chance of suicide.
-Minority groups typically have higher rates of suicide.

 Origins of Sociology Continued